-In 2013, meteorology had little effect on NO_2 concentrations in northern sites, while NO_x concentrations were decreased.
-In contrast, central and southern sites exhibited elevated concentrations of NO_2 .
-Central sites, as well as the most southern sites showed little effect on NO_x , while centre-southern sites showed that meteorology caused increased NO_x concentrations.
-O_3 concentrations were most increased in the north, with smaller effects observed in the south.
-Sites in the east showed the strongest elevating effects of meteorology on NO_x and NO_2 .
+In 2013, meteorology had little effect on NO2 concentrations in northern sites, while NO_x concentrations were decreased.
+In contrast, central and southern sites exhibited elevated concentrations of NO2.
+Central sites, as well as the most southern sites showed little effect on NO_x, while centre-southern sites showed that meteorology caused increased NO_x concentrations.
+O3 concentrations were most increased in the north, with smaller effects observed in the south.
+Sites in the east showed the strongest elevating effects of meteorology on NO_x and NO2.
 Sites in central and western UK showed lowered NO_x concentrations.
-Generally, however, the meteorology in 2013 had a limited effect on concentrations.
 This is corroborated by the Met Office, which describes the meteorology as "generally near average and unremarkable" (Met Office, 2019).

-In 2014, most sites showed decreased NO_2 and NO_x concentrations, with the greatest decreases at northern and western sites (and far eastern sites), however, a few central sites showed increased NO_2 concentrations.
-O_3 concentrations were relatively average at northern sites, with elevated O_3 at central and southern/western sites.
+In 2014, most sites showed decreased NO2 and NO_x concentrations, with the greatest decreases at northern and western sites (and far eastern sites), however, a few central sites showed increased NO2 concentrations.
+O3 concentrations were relatively average at northern sites, with elevated O3 at central and southern/western sites.

 In 2015, the effects on meteorology on all pollutant concentrations were relatively consistent.
-A slightly greater effect on NO_2 and NO_x concentration was observed for southern sites than northern.
+A slightly greater effect on NO2 and NO_x concentration was observed for southern sites than northern.